nijaru/nijaru.github.io/about.md

 title: About
 ---

-I am a software developer from California who likes web development, APIs, and infrastructure.
-I mainly use Go, Python, Ruby, and Javascript to solve problems along with a little C++ and Haskell.
+I am a software developer from California who likes web development and distributed systems.
+I mainly use Go to solve problems along with a little Javascript, Python, Ruby, C++, and Haskell.

-My current projects include building apps with Go and Javascript, writing an interpreter, and contributing to open source projects.
+My current projects include building web apps with Go and Javascript, working with kubernetes, and contributing to open source projects.
 Outside of code, I like music production, photography, and hiking.

 {:.center}
 Find me at: [GitHub](https://github.com/nijaru) / [Twitter](https://twitter.com/nijaruuu) / [LinkedIn](https://www.linkedin.com/in/nick-russo/)